jakecoppinger/android-itunes-rsync/README.md

 User root
 ```

-3. Test your ssh connection.
+5. Test your ssh connection.
 Open SSHelper on your phone, and run `ssh phone` on your Mac.
+Isn't SSH great!

-3. Look in the script and make sure the paths at the top are correct for your Mac.
+6. Look in the script and make sure the paths are correct for your mac.

-4. Check your phone has enough free space, and run `./upload-music`
+7. Check your phone has enough free space, and run `./upload-music`

 # Notes on music players
 Android m3u playlist support seems to be really buggy.
 Very few apps ever seem to refresh correctly to see the new files and playlists.
 [Poweramp](http://powerampapp.com/) ([2 week trial](https://market.android.com/details?id=com.maxmpz.audioplayer) or [full version](https://play.google.com/store/apps/details?id=com.maxmpz.audioplayer.unlock) seemed to be the only apps that can reload instantly and never fail to refresh.

 # Notes on album art
 Syncing album art would be another complication, so I used [Doug's Re-Embed Artwork AppleScript](http://dougscripts.com/itunes/scripts/ss.php?sp=reembedartwork) to make sure the album artwork was embedded in the music files themselves.

+The script should notice the files have changed size and re-synchronize them.

+# Why I built this
+I love music, so I regard having an organised collection of albums and playlists on my phone important.
+The problems I had with current workflows are as follows:

+- Google Play Music: Great interface, but need fast internet and there is no option to automatically make all files offline available.
+Playlist syncing from iTunes buggy.

+- [DoubleTwist](https://www.doubletwist.com/): Great interface, but must sync over WiFi with my Nexus 5, and has to upload every single file every time.

+- [iSyncr](http://www.jrtstudio.com/iSyncr-iTunes-for-Android): This was my method of choice before this tool.
+The interface is average, however it was able to sync playlists and music from iTunes.
+However it is very, very buggy, and playlists wouldn't always sync or update

 # License